 Your ISO 13485:2016 Implementation will need to take the possibility of Unannounced Visits by Notified Bodies into account and, perhaps, introduce a Procedure to handle such an eventuality.

 The EU Recommendation

 In 2013, the European Commission published a Recommendation (2013/473/EU) regarding assessments and audits to be performed by Notified Bodies in the medical device field.
-The purpose of the unannounced audits is to assure day-to-day compliance of the manufacturer’s product and quality management systems.
+The purpose of the unannounced audits is to assure day-to-day compliance with the manufacturer’s product and quality management systems.

 Note: Under medical device regulations the ‘manufacturer’ is the organization placing the product in the market and, consequently, the holder of the Marketing Authorizations.
 Significant suppliers to the ‘manufacturer’ of goods and services wherever in the supply chain are designated ‘Critical Subcontractors and Crucial Suppliers’, as appropriate.